xevorte/id.react.dev/src/content/reference/react/useEffect.md

 ### My Effect runs twice when the component mounts {/*my-effect-runs-twice-when-the-component-mounts*/}

-When Strict Mode is on, in development, React runs setup and cleanup one extra time before the actual setup.
+When Strict Mode is on, in development, React runs setup dan cleanup one extra time before the actual setup.

 This is a stress-test that verifies your Effect’s logic is implemented correctly.
 If this causes visible issues, your cleanup function is missing some logic.
 The cleanup function should stop or undo whatever the setup function was doing.
-The rule of thumb is that the user shouldn’t be able to distinguish between the setup being called once (as in production) and a setup → cleanup → setup sequence (as in development).
+The rule of thumb is that the user shouldn’t be able to distinguish between the setup being called once (as in production) dan a setup → cleanup → setup sequence (as in development).

-Read more about [how this helps find bugs](/learn/synchronizing-with-effects#step-3-add-cleanup-if-needed) and [how to fix your logic.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)
+Read more about [how this helps find bugs](/learn/synchronizing-with-effects#step-3-add-cleanup-if-needed) dan [how to fix your logic.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)

 ---